-Entrance: Accordingly, plan your home with at least one entrance that doesn’t require climbing steps, or take advantage of attractive natural materials such as stonework to craft an inviting ramp that curves from ground to entryway.
+Entrance: Plan your home with at least one entrance that doesn’t require climbing steps, or take advantage of attractive natural materials such as stonework to craft an inviting ramp that curves from ground to entryway.

 If your home is on a hillside building site with a lower-level entryway or garage, take advantage of increasingly affordable residential elevators – to be installed during construction or to be framed in for installation a few years down the road.
 They’re a huge convenience whether you’re welcoming friends and family who can’t do stairs or whether you hauling luggage, furniture or supplies from a lower-level garage up to a main-floor kitchen or bedroom.

-Hallways: Keep doorways and hallways a shade wider than standard, to accommodate scooters or a wheelchair, and for better traffic flow and an airier feeling in your home.
+Hallways: Keep doorways and hallways wider than standard to accommodate scooters or a wheelchair, as well as for better traffic flow and an airier feeling in your home.